amyles/coherence-workshop-handson/coherence-workshop-handson.md

 ![image-20201002152943692](image-20201002152943692.png)

-Once the count has reached 100,000 in the secondary Coherence cluster add some trades there and obsereve them being synchronised back to the primary Coherence cluster.
+Once the count has reached 100,000 in the secondary Coherence cluster add some trades there and observe them being synchronised back to the primary Coherence cluster.

  ![image-20201002153352270](image-20201002153352270.png)